IBM/ibm-cloud-sdk-common/README.md

 In the case of an error response from the server endpoint, the Java SDK will throw an exception from the `com.ibm.cloud.sdk.core.service.exception` package.
 All service exceptions contain the following fields:
-- statusCode: the HTTP response code that was returned in the response
+- `statusCode`: the HTTP response code that was returned in the response
-- message: a message that describes the error
+- `message`: a message that describes the error
-- headers: the HTTP headers returned in the response
+- `headers`: the HTTP headers returned in the response
-- debuggingInfo: a `Map<String, Object>` which contains the unmarshalled error response object in the event that a JSON error response is returned.
+- `debuggingInfo`: a `Map<String, Object>` which contains the unmarshalled error response object in the event that a JSON error response is returned.
 This will provide more information beyond the error message.